Technical security overview

 A customer-managed StoreFront offers greater security configuration options and flexibility for deployment architecture, including the ability to maintain user credentials on-premises.
 The StoreFront can be hosted behind the Citrix Gateway to provide secure remote access, enforce multifactor authentication, and add other security features.

-Citrix Gateway service and Citrix-managed StoreFront
+Citrix Gateway service

-Note: This diagram shows the logical data flows.
 All TLS connections between the Cloud Connector and Citrix Cloud are initiated from the Cloud Connector to the Citrix Cloud.
 No in-bound firewall port mapping is required.

 Deprecation of TLS versions

-See the following resources for more security information:
+The following resources contain security information:

-- Security considerations and best practices
+- Security considerations and best practices.

-- Smart cards
+- Smart cards.

-- Transport Layer Security (TLS)
+- Transport Layer Security (TLS).

 This document is intended to provide the reader with an introduction to and overview of the security functionality of Citrix Cloud; and to define the division of responsibility between Citrix and customers with regard to securing the Citrix Cloud deployment.
 It is not intended to serve as a configuration and administration guidance manual for Citrix Cloud or any of its components or services.